SMPTE/ris-osvp-metadata-camdkit/index.md

                 "height",
                 "width"
               ],
-              "description": "Height and width of the active area of the camera sensor in microns", "additionalProperties": false,
+              "description": "Height and width of the active area of the camera sensor in millimeters", "additionalProperties": false,
               "units": "millimeter"
             },